After you’ve identified leaders in your workplace, the next step is mapping it out to better understand what your next moves might be.

 Mapping is the process of assessing your co-workers’ interest in organizing and strengthening the connections and networks in the shop.
 In part two of the Emergency Workplace Organizing Committee (EWOC) organizer training, you’ll learn how to do that.

 What is charting?

-When organizing a workplace, charting is a great tool that makes sure organizers are reaching all members in a shop as well as finding and maintaining leaders.
+Charting is the process of making sure organizers in your workplace are reaching all of your co-workers and finding and maintaining leaders.
 Using a spreadsheet or butcher paper, you can gather information such as a worker’s area of focus, shift time, interest in the union drive, capacity to organize, and relevant contact information.

-Making an Assessment
+Making an assessment

 With the patterns you’ve identified, you can create a social map to clarify the ties between workers both inside and outside of the bargaining unit.
 A social map helps you identify cliques and see how social relationships inside a shop can foster solidarity within a workplace.
 If an anti-union campaign is being pursued, the map can help you anticipate interpersonal conflicts within the shop.
 These maps should never be published, and should only be shared with trusted leaders.

 The rest of our five-part union organizer training series can be found on our blog.